MicrosoftDocs/azure-dev-docs/articles/java/identity/secure-java-apps-with-identity-platform-overview.md

-# Tutorial: Get started with securing java application with Microsoft Identity platform
+# Get started with securing java application with Microsoft Identity platform

 This article provides an overview of recommended strategies for securing Java applications with Microsoft Identity Platform.